multiversx/mx-docs/docs/sdk-and-tools/erdjs/migration-guides.md

 ### Transaction field `sender` became mandatory with erdjs - v11

-This implies changes on various levels on several files.
+This implies changes on various levels on several files where a transaction was constructed:

 1. `smartContract.deploy({...})` receives a new mandatory input parameter `deployer`, that has been added on
 ```